ultrabug/ultrabug.fr/docs/Tech Blog/2014/2014-08-14-using-uwsgi-and-consul-to-design-a-distributed-application.md

 \* server #2 is up on port 2002

-[consul] workers ready, let's register the service to the agent [consul] service consul-demo-server registered succesfully [consul] workers ready, let's register the service to the agent [consul] service consul-demo-server registered succesfully
+[consul] workers ready, let's register the service to the agent [consul] service consul-demo-server registered successfully [consul] workers ready, let's register the service to the agent [consul] service consul-demo-server registered successfully